infinite-industries/infinite/docs/backup-process.md

    Config files, image, etc.
 1. `backup` - trigger a backup.

-In the sections below, links are made to files that are part part of this role.
+In the sections below, links are made to files that are part of this role.

 ### Backup Retention